s-blu/obsidian_dataview_example_vault/00 Meta/Vault Infos/Introduce Use Cases.md

 # Introduce Use Cases

-In order to make the vault better navigatable and give some more context to available queries as well as inspiration how these queries could be used, we want to introduce **Use Cases**.
+In order to make the vault better navigable and give some more context to available queries as well as inspiration how these queries could be used, we want to introduce **Use Cases**.

 ## What's a good topic for a Use Case?

 Like the name says, a Use Case should be about some specific scenario you could achieve with dataview which requires (or can require) more than one dataview query.
 They should be **overviews for a topic**.
 Some examples:
 - A Daily/Weekly/Quarterly Note (Template)
 - A Music Album Overview page that provides information for songs, the album, the interpret, ...
-- A persons page with informations about his birthday, the last contact with them, their interests, their relationships with other persons, ...
+- A persons page with information about his birthday, the last contact with them, their interests, their relationships with other persons, ...
-- Overview about a tv series, it's prequels and sequels, how many episodes you watched, when the new series comes out, participating actors, director, world, ...
+- Overview about a TV series, it's prequels and sequels, how many episodes you watched, when the new series comes out, participating actors, director, world, ...

 ## Parts of a Use Case